Independent African news, markets, culture and politics.

 Stock Markets Rise As Tech Sector Buoyed By Fresh AI Deal • Channels Television

-In Asia, Seoul’s market reached a fresh record-high, with a 2.8 percent gain, as investors welcomed a thawing of ties between South Korea and China.
-Meanwhile, Tokyo’s market was closed for a holiday.
-Investors are keeping a close eye on new trade developments after US President Donald Trump and Chinese President Xi Jinping agreed on a deal to ease China’s rare earth curbs and lower US tariffs.
+In Asia, Seoul’s market hit a fresh record high, gaining 2.8 percent as investors welcomed a thaw in ties between South Korea and China.
+Tokyo’s market was closed for a holiday.
+Investors are closely watching new trade developments after U.S. President Donald Trump and Chinese President Xi Jinping reached an agreement to ease China’s rare‑earth curbs and lower U.S. tariffs.

-The OPEC+ alliance’s decision to lift output in December and then hold production steady in the first quarter of 2026 led to a slight increase in oil prices.
-Key figures at around 1430 GMT showed a mixed trend, with the Dow up less than 0.1 percent, the S&P 500 up 0.5 percent, and the Nasdaq Composite up 1.0 percent.
-The euro/dollar exchange rate was down at $1.1509, while the pound/dollar rate was also down at $1.3117.
+The OPEC+ alliance’s decision to lift output in December and then hold production steady through the first quarter of 2026 nudged oil prices slightly higher.
+Around 14:30 GMT, market indices showed mixed results: the Dow was up less than 0.1 percent, the S&P 500 rose 0.5 percent, and the Nasdaq Composite advanced 1.0 percent.
+The euro/dollar exchange rate fell to $1.1509, and the pound/dollar slipped to $1.3117.

 Scroll to Top